Medical School Student Loan RefinancingFebruary 14, 2020

 3. Get a rate quote

 Next, get a rate quote to see what kind of terms you can qualify for.
-With ELFI’s Find My Rate tool, you can get an estimated rate on both variable and fixed interest rate loans in just a few minutes without any impact to your credit score.*
+With ELFI’s Find My Rate tool, you can get an estimated rate on both variable and fixed interest rate loans in just a few minutes without any impact on your credit score.*